Are you a yoga teacher with a full schedule and no need for more students? Then consider yourself fortunate.

 Promoting quality teaching and training is the core of what Yoga Alliance Professionals stands for.
 Accredited yoga teachers that share the same values are getting drowned out in a sea of yoga classes and content.
 To counter this, we are reaching out to the public and educating them on the importance and safety values in working with a fully qualified and highly trained yoga professional.

-To get started, you'll find three new sections on our homepage.
+To get started, you'll find two new sections on our homepage.
 You can click any of these to learn more about the program.

 - Find teachers for one-on-one yoga classes - View program